 Final Round Structure

-In the final round, the top students (the number can vary from tournament to tournament based on how many competed in the preliminaries) in both the Varsity and Junior Varsity Divisions all compete at once.
+In the final round, the top students (the number can vary from tournament to tournament based on how many competed in the preliminaries) in all divisions all compete at once.
 Most of the time, a set number of questions will be played and whoever is in the lead after all questions have been read is the champion.
 Additionally, if a student reaches a stated number (which can likewise vary from event to event) of questions, they may also win outright before the end of the match.

 While the format of the finals can vary from tournament to tournament, it will always be made clear to the competing students how it will work in advance, and the number of students who make the finals will be made clear during the Opening Meeting of the History Bee before the preliminary rounds begin.

 In the History Bowl, there are a number of different question styles.
 In the History Bee, by contrast, all questions are “pyramidal” tossups, where we start with more obscure information and move to more familiar information.
 Questions cover the history of the arts, sciences, religion, philosophy, languages, historical geography, recent history and the history of sports and entertainment in addition to the usual social, political, and military history.
 In the final rounds, the questions are, on average, slightly longer and more difficult.

 The IHBB Canada Study Guide contains both a list of topics that can be referenced in our tournaments and some strategies for preparation.